jwill123/Group_tut/README.md

 # Group_tut

-This is a bare-bones repository we will be using today to practice some git commands and GitHub features.
+This is the bare-bones repository we will be using today to practice some git commands and GitHub features.